anastuart/thesis/source/09_introduction.md

 Both disorders are associated with increased daytime fatigue and sleepiness, however there may be different causal mechanisms leading to these symptoms.
 A major distinction between ID and NRS is sleep architecture, with a marker of ID being shortened overnight sleep duration or frequent overnight arousals, which are not present in NRS.
-The dysfunctional sleep architecture experienced by ID populations is hypothesised to be a causal factor for daytime sleepiness lead
+The dysfunctional sleep architecture experienced by ID populations is hypothesised to be a causal factor for increased fatigue, however this population does not experience increased sleep propensity in comparison to healthy controls [@fasiello2023].

-A potential reason for the lack of restorative sleep experienced by this population may be a dysfunction in slow wave activity (SWA), which is the strongest established marker of reduced sleep pressure [@tononi2008].
+Although NRS is associated with normal sleep architecture, it may be linked to a reduction in slow wave activity (SWA) [@kao2021] preventing the dissipation of sleep pressure.

-Low SWA power during sleep leads to ineffective dissipation of accumulated sleep pressure, while increased SWA in wake is associated with increased feelings of sleepiness.
+Low SWA power during sleep leads to ineffective dissipation of accumulated sleep pressure, while increased SWA in wake is associated with increased feelings of sleepiness [@cite].
 Subjective sleepiness is **important because of why**

 ```EEG spectral power during sleep, in contrast to standard polysomnography or questionnaires, may provide a better biomarker for distinguishing insomnia subtypes.```